SAP-samples/logistics-business-network-integration/README.md

 #### D. Configuring the B2B test tenant

-Optionally you may configure some detailed settings of your B2B test tenant, please refer to the following [document](https://help.sap.com/viewer/b29693ac52074747b7010a02932fe47d/LBN/en-US) for the same.
+To perform the remaining configurations of your B2B test tenant please follow the content of the following [document](https://help.sap.com/viewer/b29693ac52074747b7010a02932fe47d/LBN/en-US).

 ### 2.2) Requesting a technical user